 Sienna’s work and goals are very much influenced by her Saskatchewan Cree background on her Mother’s side.
 Her life was influenced by her parents who immersed her into sustainable living projects, as well as exposed her to long term travel in India as a child.
 This influenced her growing up vegetarian, which is a rarity in the Aboriginal community, but has initiated Sienna’s interest in food issues, cultures, and the ensuing socioeconomic power struggles that occur.
 This, along with the inspiring consensual model of the Semester in Dialogue, is why she is happy to be here.

-Eric Malysa comes from a strongly conservative background in Calgary, Alberta.
-An avid athlete, he skies, hikes, runs, golfs, plays racquet sports, and holds a black-belt in Tae-Kwan-Do.
-He has even competed at the national level in soccer, although he has since left high-level sports in order to focus more on academics.
+Eric Malysa comes to us from a very unique background as a French Canadian raised in rural Alberta.
+An avid athlete, he skis, hikes, runs, golfs, plays racquet sports, and holds a black-belt in Tae-Kwon-Do.
+He has also competed at the national level in soccer, although he has since left high-level sports in order to focus on academics.
 His interest in food issues stems from his concern for healthy living, something he inherited from his mother and father as well as his athletic career.
-His first taste of activism came as a result of his interest in health: during his senior year in high school he successfully campaigned for healthier cafeteria food.
-Eric’s business skills are a huge asset to the dialogue class, as he brings marketing experience both from the classroom and from his job at Angus Reid Strategies.
-He also is able to lead democratically and knows when it’s time to step aside and let others do their thing.
-Eric is thrilled to be in Vancouver for the summer, which he thinks is the best time to be here, and to participate in dialogue with others who share his passion for food and health.
+Eric's business skills are a huge asset to the dialogue class, as he brings marketing and finance experience both from the classroom and from his job at Angus Reid Strategies.
+Eric's leadership in this area provides an important lens through which to analyze problems and has been instrumental as a member of the Semester in Dialogue program.

 Life revolves around the dinner table for Stephanie Porowski, an International Studies Major, who acknowledges her Italian ancestry as a dynamic factor in shaping her appreciation for wholesome food.
 Growing up in downtown Vancouver, Stephanie was exposed to her parents struggle to maintain both Italian food tradition and culture while adapting to North America’s commercialized lifestyle.
 Thus, as Stephanie juggles her academic endeavors with her role as a wife, mother, server and vegetable gardener, she hopes to transfer both the Italian culture preserved by her parents and her new found Canadian heritage to her growing family.
 When she is not wearing multiple hats, Stephanie enjoys traveling, “make your own” pizza nights, and engaging in outdoor activities with family and friends.
 Moreover, as community living and socialization are of significant value to Stephanie, her home boasts an open door policy, routinely welcoming visitors.
 Additionally, Stephanie is excited to venture to the Netherlands at the end of this coming year, where she will engage in a six-month school semester focusing on European policy and development strategies.
 Lastly, Stephanie devotes time as a volunteer to “Co-development Canada,” an organization that coordinates labor standards between North America and Latin America.